LargeNFT/large-nft/README.md

 New peer-to-peer tech lets us make apps that work in familiar ways and gives us a bunch of new benefits.

-* **You just send your messages to the people who want to see them.** No one sits in the middle collecting every message from every person to later blast them with ads about the contents until the end of time.
+* **You just send your messages to the people who want to see them.** There's no big database that contains everyone's data.
+Users have the data that's important to them and mechanisms to get shared data from any other user.

 * **It’s serverless.** Not in the fancy cloud marketing way.
 You don’t have a server.
-You have an app on your phone and it stores all the things you read and post.
-If you have more than one device your data is available on both.
+You have an app on your phone/computer and it stores the data that you read and post.
+It's (eventually) syncronized to all your devices.
 The more users a P2P network gets the more reliable it becomes.
-Anyone who’s used bittorrent knows that it’s way faster when you have more peers.
+A bittorrent is way faster when you have more peers.
 Same idea here.
 You can have servers, but it’s not a requirement.

-* **No implicit need to monetize.
-So no ads.** Without servers to maintain there aren’t bills to pay.
+* **No implicit need to monetize.** Without servers to maintain there aren’t bills to pay.
 You can create a professional website or app, create content, and share it with your audience without a hosting bill.

-* **Offline mode is barely different from online mode.** You just can’t get new stuff.
+* **Offline mode** You just can’t get new stuff.

-The data lives on the devices of the people who use it.
-You send messages directly to the other users.
-If those messages become popular more people have copies.
+An app built with Large stores its data directly on the user's device.
+Users send messages directly to the other users.
+If those messages become popular more people have copies to share.
 They make it available to everyone else.
 The more popular it gets the more available it becomes.
 We use public-key cryptography to make sure messages come from who we think they’re from.

 We can make multi-user apps that are ad-free and also actually free that let us do all the same things we already do.
 There’s no infrastructure to support.
 It’s just an app that runs on your own phone and computer.